antonu17/config-server/README.md

 # Config Server

+This is a demo project.
+The main 4 scopes of the demo are Programming, Automation, CI/CD, and Observability.

+Programming part is a REST API server written on Python

+- Code organization
+- Unit testing
+- 12 Factor compliance (to some extent)
+- API Documentation (RAML, Console)
+- Data access layer
+- Containerization
+- Packaging via [Helm][4]
+- Building automation via GNU Make

+Automation part for provisioning demo Kubernetes cluster is written on Ansible.

+- Use of various Ansible features: Galaxy Dependencies, Collections, Custom Modules, Roles, Playbooks, Variables, etc.
+- Use [Kind][1] to create demo Kubernetes cluster
+- Use [Helm][4] to deploy core components: Nginx Ingress, Concourse CI, Prometheus, Grafana, etc.
+- Use local artifact repositories: [registry][2] for docker images, [chartmuseum][5] for helm charts

+CI/CD part is a Concourse pipeline with 2 workflows: Testing Pull requests, and Building+Deployment a new version when PR is merged.

+- Use of YAML anchors to simplify pipeline code
+- Use of various Concourse features: Pipelines, Resources, Jobs, Tasks, Input/Output volumes, Parallel execution

+Observability part provides logging, metrics, traces collection and visualization.

+- Prometheus
+- Grafana Loki
+- Open telemetry
+- Grafana
+- Jaeger UI

 ## Purpose

 The `config-server` is an API server for storing and querying arbitrary JSON object via REST interface.
 Possible areas of application: